Hosting an Open House for another Agent

 hosting-open-houses-for-agents-on-your-team

-Another source is your broker or office’s community forums like online message boards.
+• your broker or office’s community forums like online message boards

-Similarly, participate in your local association’s Broker Caravan.
+• participate in your local association’s Broker Caravan.
 Most regions have these events regularly and they’re great to build relationships with agents that have active and upcoming listings.
-But don’t expect these listing agents to let you host the first few scheduled Open Houses but if you stay in touch (and the property stays on the market) there’s a possibility to host future Open Houses for that property or others.

-If you want to boost your credibility in these online groups and have your post cut through all the noise, we suggest getting an agent who you’ve hosted an Open House for before to drop a comment on your original post.
+If using online forums you can boost your credibility by getting an agent who you’ve hosted an Open House for before to drop a comment on your original post.
 A short testimonial from them may be the difference between other agents reaching out to have you host their Open House.

 Chances are if you consistently follow these steps, you’ll develop a reputation as a reliable agent that other agents can count on to hold Open Houses at their listing.